Tailwind-VC/Investment-Engine/README.md

 What is our investment process
 We have a systematic rating system focusing on key elements
-1. Team (founder product fit)
+1. Team (why founders are the best fit team to build this product)
 2. Product and Market Fit
 3. Market Trend (why timing is now)
-4. Traction (what are some evidence for the team ability to execute)
+4. Traction (what are evidence for the team ability to execute)
 5. Compeition
 6. Deal terms
 7. Co-Investors and strategic partnership